cloudeight/style-guidelines/html-and-templates/README.md

 - Have no space before the argument parentheses
 - Have no padded spaces in the argument parentheses
 - Have any comma separated argument values separated with a single space
-- Use single quotes for filter argument values
+- Use single quotes for argument string values

 ```twig
 {{ var|striptags }}